 During pregnancy, high levels of many other hormones are produced by the placenta.
 Almost all of these hormones interfere with the normal functioning of insulin in your cells, raising your blood sugar.
 This is why a modest increase in blood sugar is normal during pregnancy after meals.

 As the pregnancy progresses, the placenta produces increased levels of insulin-counteracting hormones.
-In gestational diabetes, this can cause rise in blood sugar to levels that can affect the wellbeing of your baby.
+In gestational diabetes, this can cause a rise in blood sugar to levels that can affect the wellbeing of your baby.
 Gestational diabetes usually develops during the last half of pregnancy — sometimes as early as the 20th week.

 It’s possible for any woman to develop gestational diabetes, but some are at greater risk than others.
 Risk factors for gestational diabetes include: